MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 [Application Configuration Service](https://docs.pivotal.io/tcs-k8s/0-1/) (ACS) is one of the proprietary VMware Tanzu components.
 ACS is Kubernetes-native, and totally different from Spring Cloud Config Server.
 ACS enables the management of Kubernetes-native ConfigMap resources that are populated from properties defined in one or more Git repositories.

 In Enterprise tier, there's no Spring Cloud Config Server, but you can use Application Configuration Service to manage centralized configurations.
+For more information, see [Use Application Configuration Service](/azure/spring-cloud/how-to-enterprise-application-configuration-service)

 To use Application Configuration Service, do the following steps for each of your apps: